A Touch of Frost

-A Touch of Frost is a television detective series produced by Yorkshire Television (later ITV Studios) for ITV from 6 December 1992 until 5 April 2010, initially based on the Frost novels by R. D. Wingfield.
+A Touch of Frost is a British television detective mystery drama series starring David Jason produced by Yorkshire Television (later ITV Studios) for ITV from 6 December 1992 until 5 April 2010, initially based on the Frost novels by R. D. Wingfield.
 Writing credit for the three episodes in the first 1992 series went to Richard Harris.

-The series stars David Jason as Detective Inspector William Edward "Jack" Frost, an experienced and dedicated detective who frequently clashes with his superiors.
-In his cases, Frost is usually assisted by a variety of different detective sergeants or constables, with each bringing a different slant to the particular case.
+The series stars Jason as Detective Inspector William Edward "Jack" Frost, an experienced and dedicated detective who frequently clashes with his superiors.
+In his cases, Frost is usually assisted by a variety of detective sergeants or constables, with each bringing a different slant to the particular case.
 Comic relief is provided by Frost's interactions with the bureaucratically-minded Superintendent Norman "Horn-rimmed Harry" Mullett, played by Bruce Alexander.

-A number of young actors had their major debut as supporting cast in the show, including: Matt Bardock, Ben Daniels, Neil Stuke, Mark Letheren, Colin Buchanan, Jason Maza, Damian Lewis and Marc Warren.
+A number of young actors had their major debut as supporting cast in the show, including: Matt Bardock, Ben Daniels, Neil Stuke, Mark Letheren, Colin Buchanan, Jason Maza, Jim Sturgess, Damian Lewis and Marc Warren.

 Background

-The series is set in the fictional southern England town of Denton.
-Denton may be in Berkshire, Oxfordshire or Wiltshire.
-There are many references to Reading, Oxford, and Swindon.
-In SE1E1 a character mentions going to Bishop's Stortford, implying it is a short journey away and thus in the Hertfordshire or Essex area.
-In SE2E3 a suspect talks about "Driving over to Chelmsford", implying reasonable proximity to Denton, again placing the action in the Herts/Essex area.
-Frost drives a blue Ford Sierra - D843 MPP.
-This is a Luton registration (ending 'PP'), a very common registration in Hertfordshire, consistent with Bishop's Stortford.
-In the earlier episodes, the M4 and A417 were often seen, and the map of Swindon was seen in the control room, although a map of Reading was used occasionally.
-Paperwork given to Frost and other characters refers to Denton station as being part of the Thames Valley Police.
-In SE2E4 Frost hurries to Denton station and Network SouthEast branding is visible on the station signs.
-This is broadly consistent with most of the putative locations listed, though not with the actual Yorkshire locations.
-In SE4E1 Frost and Toolan observe a train passing, consisting of a British Rail Class 141 Pacer in West Yorkshire Metro red and cream livery coupled with a British Rail Class 142 Pacer in BR Provincial Sector blue livery.
-Both units in those liveries are quite inconsistent with Network SouthEast but very much with the Yorkshire locations.
-In some episodes ambiguous references to 'County' are made.
-This is inconsistent with Denton being part of Thames Valley since this is not part of a County force.
-One reference implies 'County' has jurisdiction beyond that of Denton.
-Either 'County' is the HQ of the county force Denton belongs to, or Denton is a small city force, surrounded by a larger county force.
-A situation analogous to that of Oxford City Police and Oxfordshire Constabulary pre-1968.